Harambee Stars captain Wanyama purchases a bus for his former club | Goal.com

 "Muthurwa is also known for producing good boxers and this is courtesy of the boxing club.
 This bus will also serve them whenever they are travelling for games or whatever functions they have," Wanyama concluded.

-The skipper also announced that through his Vicor Wanyama Foundation he will offer full scholarships to two needy students who scored 400 marks in the 2019 KCPE Exams.
+The skipper also announced that through his Victor Wanyama Foundation he will offer full scholarships to two needy students who scored 400 marks in the 2019 KCPE Exams.